 - Consider your horse’s age, health, and genetics.
 Old guys and injured horses putter out faster than young guys and healthy horses.
-There’s not much you can do about genetics except to work with what you have.
+There’s nothing you can do about genetics except work with what you have.

 - How is the environment when you are riding?
 Hot and humid weather slows things down, as can the extreme cold.

-- On any given day, at what speed and intensity are you asking your horse to work?
+- At what speed and intensity are you asking your horse to work on any given day?
 And that includes the terrain you are on!
 A horse that can easily do trot sets on level ground that’s beautifully maintained won’t be able to do the same on hills and terrain without conditioning.

 - We have the most influence over a horse’s fitness.
 Proper training and gradual increases in work often result in a fitter horse.
-Pair your training plan with monitoring his vitals and taking care of his body between workouts.
+Pair your training plan with monitoring his vitals and caring for his body between workouts.
 Diet, grooming and massage, post-exercise leg care, regular veterinary work, and even time off contribute to a horse’s fitness.